 Service of any kind by email, text message, or other electronic means is not valid.

 ‘Service’ is the act of delivering legal documents.
-When serving any of the Act’s forms, landlords and tenants must follow certain rules.
-These rules are set out in Section 33. of the Act.
+When serving any of the Acts forms, landlords and tenants must follow certain rules.
+These rules are set out in Section 100. of the Act.
 These rules apply in the following situations:

-- A tenant serving a landlord a Notice by Tenant to Vacate, Form 3;
+- A tenant serving a landlord a Tenant Notice of Termination (Form 3);

-- A landlord serving a tenant a Notice to Keep Security Deposit, Form 8;
+- A landlord serving a tenant a Landlord Application to Determine Dispute (Form 2B);

-- A tenant serving a landlord a copy of Application by Tenant to Dispute Eviction, Form 6.
+- A tenant serving a landlord a Tenant Application to Determine Dispute (Form 2A).

 “Substituted service” on a tenant is permitted only in the event that service on the tenant, in person or by mail, is impossible.
 Three types of substituted service are permitted in the Act:

 - Posting the document on an entryway door or another obvious place at the entrance of the rental unit.
 This is the most common type of substituted service.
-An example: a landlord attempts to serve a Notice of Eviction on a tenant in person at the rental unit.
+An example: a landlord attempts to serve an Eviction Notice on a tenant in person at the rental unit.
 The tenant is not home, so the landlord posts the Notice of Eviction to the entryway door of the rental unit and takes a picture of the posted notice;

 - Serving the document on any adult person who resides with the tenant in the rental unit;